hugomgris/scop/PROJECT_OVERVIEW.md

 - Inability to combine with filled rendering
 - Limited visual control

+(In other words, with `glPolygonMode` you're most likely going to lose edges/lines when trying to render the wireframe visualization of your parsed model, specially if it's a slightly complex one (i.e., not a cube))

 ### Custom Wireframe Solution

-SCOP generates explicit line segments for each edge in the mesh:
+Instead of relaying in the built-in polygon outline methods, the custom wireframe pipeline breaks triangles into explicit line segments for each edge in the mesh:

 ```cpp
 for (size_t i = 0; i < triangleIndices.size(); i += 3) {